Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 No additional fees may be charged by an arbitral tribunal for interpretation, correction or completion of the award.

-Requirements What legal requirements are there for recognition of an award?
-Must reasons be given for the award?
-Does the award need to be reviewed by any other body?
 The award must be in writing and signed by the arbitrators.
-Where the tribunal comprises of more than one arbitrator, the majority’s signature will suffice if the reason for the absence of any signature is stated.
+Where the tribunal comprises of more than one arbitrator, the majority’s signatures will suffice if the reason for the absence of any signature is stated.

 The award must contain the reasons on which it is based, unless the parties have agreed that no reasons are to be given or the award is an award on agreed terms.